Hermanville Public Records Directory

 Elections & Voter Records

-Hermanville voters are served by the Claiborne County Circuit Clerk, who administers elections in the county.
-The Circuit Clerk's office is located at the Claiborne County Courthouse, 410 Market Street, Port Gibson, MS 39150, phone (601) 437-4992.
-This office handles voter registration, absentee ballot requests, candidate qualifying, and election administration for all federal, state, county, and municipal elections affecting Hermanville residents.
 Mississippi voters can register online through the Mississippi Online Voter Registration system at www.sos.ms.gov/elections-voting/pages/voter-registration.aspx, operated by the Mississippi Secretary of State's office.
-Registration deadlines are 30 days before any election.
-To register, Mississippi residents must be U.S. citizens, at least 18 years old by the next general election, residents of Mississippi and the county where they are registering, and not disqualified by felony conviction (unless rights have been restored) or court order.
-Voters must provide their Mississippi driver's license number or the last four digits of their Social Security number.
-Since Hermanville is an unincorporated community without its own municipal government, residents do not vote in city elections or for a mayor or city council.
-Instead, Hermanville voters participate in county-level elections for the Claiborne County Board of Supervisors (which governs the county by district), Sheriff, Tax Assessor, Circuit Clerk, Chancery Clerk, and other constitutional county offices.
+The registration deadline falls 30 days before any election.
+To register, residents must be U.S. Citizens, at least 18 years old by the next general election, residents of Mississippi and the county where they're registering, and not disqualified by felony conviction unless rights have been restored or by court order.
+Applicants must provide their Mississippi driver's license number or the last four digits of their Social Security number.
+As an unincorporated community without municipal government, Hermanville has no city elections, mayor, or city council.
+Instead, residents participate in county-level elections for the Claiborne County Board of Supervisors, which governs by district, along with Sheriff, Tax Assessor, Circuit Clerk, Chancery Clerk, and other constitutional county offices.
 Mississippi holds county elections in off-year cycles.
-Hermanville voters also participate in state legislative elections for the Mississippi House of Representatives and Mississippi Senate, with district boundaries determined by the state legislature.
-To find their assigned polling place, Hermanville residents can use the Mississippi Polling Place Lookup tool at www.sos.ms.gov or contact the Circuit Clerk's office directly at (601) 437-4992.
+Voters here also participate in state legislative elections for the Mississippi House of Representatives and Mississippi Senate, with district boundaries determined by the state legislature.
+Residents can find their assigned polling place using the Mississippi Polling Place Lookup tool at www.sos.ms.gov or by contacting the Circuit Clerk's office directly at (601) 437-4992.
 Polling locations are assigned based on precinct boundaries within each county.
-In Mississippi, certain election records are public, including voter registration lists (available for purchase for political purposes), campaign finance reports filed with the Mississippi Secretary of State or local election commissions, candidate qualifying information, and precinct-level election results.
-Individual voter history (which elections a person voted in, but not how they voted) is also public record.
-In the November 2024 presidential election, Claiborne County had approximately 3,200 registered voters with turnout of roughly 2,200 voters (approximately 68-70% turnout), reflecting strong participation in this historically Democratic-leaning county.
-On November 3, 2026, Mississippi voters will participate in federal midterm elections, which will include one U.S. Senate seat (Mississippi's Class II Senate seat currently held by Senator Cindy Hyde-Smith, who will be up for re-election in 2026), all of Mississippi's four U.S. House of Representatives seats, and potentially state legislative seats depending on district cycles.
+Certain election records are public in Mississippi, including voter registration lists available for purchase for political purposes, campaign finance reports filed with the Mississippi Secretary of State or local election commissions, candidate qualifying information, and precinct-level election results.
+Individual voter history showing which elections a person voted in, though not how they voted, is also public record.
+In the November 2024 presidential election, Claiborne County had approximately 3,200 registered voters with turnout of roughly 2,200 voters, representing approximately 68-70% turnout and reflecting strong participation in this historically Democratic-leaning county.
+On November 3, 2026, Mississippi voters will participate in federal midterm elections, including one U.S. Senate seat, Mississippi's Class II Senate seat currently held by Senator Cindy Hyde-Smith, who will be up for re-election in 2026, all of Mississippi's four U.S. House of Representatives seats, and potentially state legislative seats depending on district cycles.
 Mississippi does not hold gubernatorial elections in 2026, as the Governor's race was held in 2023 on Mississippi's odd-year election schedule.
 County offices including the Board of Supervisors and various constitutional offices may appear on the 2026 ballot depending on Claiborne County's specific election cycle and term expirations.
 Mississippi offers absentee voting for qualified voters.
-Applications for absentee ballots must be submitted to the Circuit Clerk's office and can be downloaded from the Secretary of State's website.
-Absentee voting is available for voters who will be away from their county on election day, have a temporary or permanent physical disability, are 65 or older, are required to work on election day during polling hours, are a parent or caregiver of a person with a disability, or are a member of the military or spouse/dependent.
+Applications must be submitted to the Circuit Clerk's office and can be downloaded from the Secretary of State's website.
+Absentee voting is available for voters who will be away from their county on election day, have a temporary or permanent physical disability, are 65 or older, are required to work on election day during polling hours, are a parent or caregiver of a person with a disability, or are a member of the military or spouse or dependent.
 Absentee ballot applications must be received by the Circuit Clerk by noon on the Saturday before the election for mailed ballots.
 Mississippi does not offer universal no-excuse absentee voting or widespread mail-in voting; voters must qualify under specific categories.

 Frequently Asked Questions